redwallhp/SafeHarvest/README.md

   wood_hoe: 0
 ```
 The `tools` block contains a mapping of Bukkit Material names that will be allowed to trigger safe harvesting outside of a WorldGuard region, along with a percentage (integer, 0-100) for an individual ItemStack's quantity to double.
 (Items drops in stacks of one when a block is broken.)
 Setting the key to an empty value with `tools: []` will disable this feature.

+## WorldGuard Flags

+SafeHarvest includes its own WorldGuard flag to control its behaviour.
+If you set `safe-harvest` to `deny` on a region, no safe harvesting behaviour will be applied within its boundaries.
+This may be useful for protecting cosmetic usage of crop materials that fall within edge cases SafeHarvest doesn't cover.

+## Installation

+For tools to work for players who are not region members, the `use` or `interact` flag in WorldGuard must be set to `allow` for a region.
+For best results, set this in the `__global__` pseudo-region that all regions in the world inherit.
+Regions can still set this to `deny` on a case by case basis.